 Authorizing the permit under OBGA would increase rangeland management flexibility to maintain and improve rangeland health through collaboration and cooperation with the permittee.
 Under OBGA, the permittee would have more flexibility to apply knowledge, experience, and stewardship to livestock grazing management across the allotments and more quickly adapt to climatic and phenology responses to meet resource objectives.
-Improved livestock grazing management flexibility would result in improved rangeland conditions as the goals and objectives are achieved.
+Improved livestock grazing management flexibility would result in improved rangeland conditions as the goals and objectives are achieved through the collaboration and cooperation between the BLM and permittee.
+Since OBGA requires annual operating meetings, cooperative monitoring, and annual monitoring for goal and objective achievement between the BLM and permittee, it ensures that there is constant communication and discussion of the condition of the resources related to livestock management actions.
+When compared to he more prescriptive alternative, this alternative would give the best opportunity for BLM and the permittee to work together and implement grazing based on conservation performance and ecological outcomes rather than hardline metrics.

 This alternative was created to give a more prescriptive approach to livestock management on the three allotments and create a rotational deferred grazing system.
 This alternative would employ herd management techniques to move cattle throughout the use areas, rotate its grazing schedule every other year, and reduce AUMs initially based on 21 non-functioning existing range improvements that are needed to provide off-site water and reduce grazing pressure on riparian/wetland areas.
 These off-site water sources are also essential to improving habitat conditions in GRSG and LCT habitat.
 The proposed improvements and goals and objectives would remain the same for this alternative.

-Adjusting, the rotation to every other year allows the spring/summer pastures to be grazed early one year then late the next year.
+Adjusting the rotation to every other year allows the spring and summer pastures to be grazed early one year, then later the next year.
 This would allow the vegetation to grow and set seed every other year before any grazing pressure.
-This rotational deferred grazing system allows for key forage plants an opportunity to maintain and gain vigor, store carbohydrates and set seed when compared to continuous year-round grazing which grazes same areas at the same time of year every year (Burkhardt and Sanders 2012; Holecheck et al. 2004).
-This alternative would have increased intensive management of herding, water and supplements to move cattle between use areas within the dates identified in Tables 7 and 8.
-This would require extra time and expense by the permittee but as long as annual livestock indicators and progress is being made towards meeting goals and objectives them AUMs would not be reduced and permittee would not have to reduce livestock numbers.
-Reducing livestock numbers would be a financial burden on the permitee and their livestock operation.
-Additionally, increased monitoring would need to occur to determine if those annual livestock indicators are not exceeded and progress is being made towards achieving the objectives (Section 2.1.3).
+This rotational deferred grazing system allows key forage plants an opportunity to maintain and gain vigor, store carbohydrates, and set seed when compared to continuous year-round grazing which grazes the same areas at the same time of year every year (Burkhardt and Sanders 2012; Holechek et al. 2004).
+This alternative would have increased intensive management of herding, water, and supplements to move cattle between use areas within the dates identified in Tables 7 and 8.
+This would require extra time and expense by the permittee, but as long as annual livestock indicators are monitored and progress is being made towards meeting goals and objectives, AUMs would not be reduced and the permittee would not have to reduce livestock numbers.
+Reducing numbers would be a financial burden on the permittee and their livestock operation.
+Additionally, increased monitoring would need to occur to determine if those annual indicators are not exceeded and progress is being made towards achieving the objectives (Section 2.1.3).

 Decreasing AUMs initially based on those 21 non-functioning existing water sources would be an incentive for the permittee to repair those critical water sources.
-This may be an upfront financial impact on the permittee, but overtime resource conditions and forage value would increase due to cattle being able to water up and away from critical riparian and wetland habitat to LCT and GRSG.
+This may be an upfront financial impact on the permittee, but over time, resource conditions and forage value would increase due to cattle being able to obtain water away from critical riparian and wetland habitat for LCT and GRSG.